 Generate Your New Mexico Small Claims Forms

-Answer a few plain-English questions and SmallClaimsHelper drafts your completed claim and a judge script for New Mexico — ready to review and file for $19.
+Walk through a few simple questions and SmallClaimsHelper fills out your New Mexico claim and a judge script for you — review it and file for $19.

 Start My Claim — $19

-This page is general information, not legal advice.
-New Mexico small claims forms, fees, and limits change over time and can vary by county — always use the current official forms and verify requirements with your court before you file.
+Consider this background, not legal advice.
+New Mexico small claims forms, fees, and limits are updated periodically and can differ by county, so always use the official current forms and check with your court before you file.